jrwrigh/jameswright.xyz_source/content/authors/admin/_index.md

 ---

 I'm a PhD student studying aerospace engineering at the University of Colorado Boulder.
-My research interests are in computational fluid dynamics, hybrid turbulence models, and vehicle aerodynamics.
+My research interests are in computational fluid dynamics, finite element methods, programming for HPC applications, and vehicle aerodynamics.

 I'm also interested in motorsports and disc golf.